BonnyAD9/uamp/UNRELEASED.md

 - Option to set how often the internal clock ticks
 - Add fast-forward and rewind (CLI, Hotkeys, GUI)
 - Add option for how much should fast-forward and rewind seek

+## Bugfixes
+- Mute would not work properly if you save muted player